Oliver Postgate: Early career

-Career

 On return to the UK, from 1948 he attended the London Academy of Music and Dramatic Art, but drifted through a number of different jobs, never really finding his niche.

 In 1957 he was appointed a stage manager with Associated-Rediffusion, which then held the ITV franchise for London.
 Attached to the children's programming section, he thought he could do better with the relatively low budgets of the then black and white television productions.
 Postgate wrote Alexander the Mouse, a story about a mouse born to be king.
 Using an Irish-produced magnetic system – on which animated characters were attached to a painted background, and then photographed through a 45-degree mirror – he persuaded Peter Firmin, who was then teaching at the Central School of Art, to create the background scenes.
 Postgate later recalled they undertook around 26 of these programmes live-to-air, which were made harder by the production problems encountered by the use and restrictions of using magnets.

 After the success of Alexander the Mouse, Postgate agreed a deal to make the next series on film, for a budget of £175 per programme.
 Making a stop motion animation table in his bedroom, he wrote the Chinese story The Journey of Master Ho.
 This was intended for deaf children, a distinct advantage in that the production required no soundtrack which reduced the production costs.
 He engaged an honorary Chinese painter to produce the backgrounds, but as the painter was classical Chinese-trained he produced them in three-quarters view, rather than in the conventional Egyptian full-view manner used for flat animation under a camera.
 This resulted in the Firmin-produced characters looking as though they were short in one leg, but the success of the production provided the foundation for Postgate with Firmin to start up his own company solely producing animated children's programmes.